ayeshaacheema/salon_booking_api/README.md

 ## Other edge cases covered

-- invalid booking or service IDs
+- invalid booking IDs (update/delete on something that doesn't exist)
-- missing auth tokens
+- missing auth tokens on protected routes
 - invalid or tampered JWTs
-- hitting a route that doesn't exist
+- hitting a route that doesn't exist at all
 - empty update requests
 - update requests with the wrong fields

-None of these crash the server anymore - they all come back as a proper error response.
+None of these crash the server.
+They all come back as a normal error response with a sensible status code.

 ## Testing